tembo-io/website/blog/2023-11-16-vector-indexes/index.md

 </em></p>

-For HNSW, there are two tuning parameters: the maximum number of connections per layer (`m`) and the size of the dynamic candidate list for constructing the graph (`ef_construction`).
-These settings are decided when creating the index:
+For HNSW, two tuning parameters are decided at creation time: the maximum number of connections per layer (`m`) and the size of the dynamic candidate list for constructing the graph (`ef_construction`):

 ```sql
 CREATE INDEX ON items USING hnsw (embedding vector_cosine_ops) WITH (m = 16, ef_construction = 64)